2005 Red Lake shootings: Internet activities

-Motives

-Police investigators began searching for a motive behind the shootings.
-According to their findings and media reports, Weise was often bullied or teased in school by classmates.
-A tall youth weighing 250 pounds (115 kg), he was known to wear dark eyeliner, as well as a long black trench coat and other black clothing to school year round.
-He was referred to as a "goth kid" by many of his classmates.
-Although Weise was sometimes described as a loner, several students said he had numerous friends.
-He had a notebook in which he drew what a close friend described as "dark stuff".

-Later Weise was found to have posted numerous online comments expressing his frustration with living in Red Lake, and feelings that his life was beyond his control.
-He described the reservation "as a place where people 'choose alcohol over friendship', where women neglect 'their own flesh and blood' for relationships with men, where he could not escape 'the grave I'm continually digging for myself'".
+Later, Weise was found to have posted numerous online comments expressing his frustration with living in Red Lake, and feelings that his life was beyond his control.
+He described the reservation as "a place where people choose alcohol over friendship", where women neglect "their own flesh and blood" for relationships with men, where he could not escape "the grave I'm continually digging for myself".
 His depression led him to attempt suicide in May 2004, when he cut his wrist.
 He changed his mind, deciding "this was not the path", and posted his thoughts on the website Above Top Secret:

 I had went through a lot of things in my life that had driven me to a darker path than most choose to take.
 I split the flesh on my wrist with a box opener, painting the floor of my bedroom with blood I shouldn't have spilt.
 After sitting there for what seemed like hours (which apparently was only minutes), I had the revelation that this was not the path.
 It was my dicision [sic] to seek medical treatment, as on the other hand I could have chose to sit there until enough blood drained from my downward lascerations on my wrists to die.

+Medication

 After he attempted suicide again the following month in June 2004, his aunts arranged with the Red Lake Medical Center for him to be hospitalized at a facility away from the reservation.
 His continuing treatment included counseling and a prescription for Prozac, an anti-depressant.
+A friend of Weise said that Weise would take 40 milligrams of Prozac each day, including 20 in the morning and 20 at night.
 The extended Lussier family had been involved for years in trying to help him, and arranged for Weise to have care and psychiatric treatment for depression.
 Dr. Leslie Lundt, a psychiatrist, has commented that a parent's suicide put individuals at high risk for psychological problems, as does alcohol abuse in the family.

 Weise ended up staying at the Red Lake Medical Center for three days.
 One source said that his doctor had increased his dosage a week before the shooting, to 60 mg a day of Prozac.
 His grandmother said he had not seen the doctor since February 21.
 His aunts said they were concerned about the increase in his dosage.